-NOW, THEREFORE, BE IT RESOLVED that the proper city officials are hereby authorized to accept funds from the Minnesota Department of Natural Resources (DNR) through Preparing for EAB Grant Program in the amount of up to \$150,000, such funds to be used to reimburse costs associated with the activities related to the removal of EAB infested trees and the replacement of removed ash trees.
+NOW, THEREFORE, BE IT RESOLVED that the proper city officials are hereby authorized to accept funds from the Minnesota Department of Natural Resources (DNR) through the Protect Community Forests by Managing Ash for EAB Grant Program in the amount of up to \$99,081 such funds to be used to reimburse costs associated with the activities related to the removal of EAB infested trees and the replacement of removed ash trees.

 FURTHER RESOLVED, the city of Duluth has the legal authority to accept the money and financial, technical, and managerial capacity to ensure proper planning and maintenance of the project.
-There is no match required.
+A 25% match is required and will be met with funds from Parks Maintenance.

-STATEMENT OF PURPOSE: This resolution authorizes acceptance from the Minnesota Department of Natural Resources Preparing for EAB grant in the amount of up to \$150,000 for the removal and replacement of select ash trees consistent with the 2016 City Council approved Emerald Ash Borer Management Plan.
+STATEMENT OF PURPOSE: This resolution authorizes acceptance of a grant from the Minnesota Department of Natural Resources Protect Community Forests Program in the amount of \$99,081 for the removal and replacement of select ash trees consistent with the 2016 City Council approved Emerald Ash Borer Management Plan.

 The City's EAB Management Plan calls for: 1.
 Removal of non-infected ash under 12 inches in diameter and all infected trees.
 2. Replacement of those trees on a one-to-one basis.
 3. Treatment of non-infected healthy ash greater than 12 inches in diameter.
 To date, Duluth has removed 1,521 ash and planted 1,500 replacement trees of varies species.
-Approximately 1400 remain.
+Approximately 1400 remain to be removed and replaced.